the-spice-rack/the-spice-rack.github.io/_posts/2023-06-07-bathroom-bandits-strike-again.md

 operating in the stall with no toilet paper?
 Was it hiding the offices of your favourite student newspaper?
 At this stage, nobody knows.

 "Who's done this!
-For fucks' sake!" said a student who wished to remain anonymous, after making the trek back from the Farrall Centre bathrooms.
+For fucks' sake!" said a student, who wished to remain anonymous, after making the trek back from the Farrall Centre bathrooms.

 It's currently unclear whether the most recent attack on the bathrooms will lead